How to Handle Itchy Skin During Pregnancy?

 Emotional Wellbeing

 Chronic pain and lack of sleep may exacerbate irritation and mood fluctuations.
-Physical pain, along with mental stress, may have an impact on relationships with partners, family, and friends.
+Physical pain and mental stress may have an impact on relationships with partners, family, and friends.

 Impact on Pregnancy Experience